mariiatuzovska/certutil/README.md

 # certutil
-*Generating certificates for a TLS server*
+*Generating certificates for a TLS client/server*

 ```
 Usage of ./certutil:
   -ca
-        Whether this cert should be its own Certificate Authority
+        Extended key usage: this cert should be its own Certificate Authority
   -cert-fn string
         Path to certificate file.
 Writes certificate by path
+  -client
+        Extended key usage: this cert will be used for client authentication
   -cn string
         Common name
   -der
         Whether this cert should be der encoded (default pem format)
+  -der-to-pem
+        Encode from der to pem
   -duration duration
         Duration that certificate is valid for (default 8760h0m0s)
   -ecdsa string